Skip to content

 packer init builds/windows/server/2022/.

-Build a specific machine image:
+Build the specific machine image:

 packer build -force on-error=ask \